-Special consumer notes to all potential newcomers to Sovereign Harbour, East Sussex.
-The following is not mentioned on any international or regional or local government or public authority or community websites, only this one.
-Consumers from other parts of the UK or Europe or North America or anywhere else who may be planning to own or lease any residential Sovereign Harbour property must be told well in advance by estate agents marketing Sovereign Harbour property that the annual flood defence and harbour charges they will have to pay for each property they buy or lease also carry huge but hitherto unrevealed additional implications and liabilities.
-The first is that this harbour charge - not an insurance - is not levied anywhere else in Britain or Europe or the world where there are other flood zones, harbours, marinas or beaches, not even in places with a similar littoral drift.
-The second is that a much wider geographical flood zone area than just Sovereign Harbour is involved, affecting 17,000 homes as far as Bexhill, yet only the 3,700 or so Sovereign Harbour residents are required to pay the cost.
-The third is the liability for continued payment will continue in perpetuity with all future buyers of that property.
-Yet all businesses including all developers and managers of Sovereign Harbour and beyond commercial properties and residential units are exempted, only residents are liable.
-A recent Member of Parliament has confirmed what local residents have long believed, that it is unfair and unjust to charge them only and the harbour charge should be revoked.
-Potential newcomers must know about this and what it costs (about £250 a year here in 2017, but nowhere else in the world demands it), in addition to local council taxes, management fees and ground rents or leases.
+Not mentioned on any regional or local government or public authority or community websites, only this one, is that consumers thinking of owning or leasing a residential Sovereign Harbour property need to know beforehand that the annual flood defence and harbour charges they have to pay carry unrevealed additional liabilities.
+It is a charge - not an insurance - not levied anywhere else in Britain or Europe or the world where there are other flood zones, harbours, marinas or beaches, not even in places with a similar littoral drift.
+Also, a much wider geographical flood zone area than just Sovereign Harbour is involved, affecting 17,000 homes as far as Bexhill yet unfairly, only the 3,700 or so Sovereign Harbour residents pay the cost, not any of the businesses including developers and managers of Sovereign Harbour residential and commercial properties, public and railway services in this same flood zone.
+Additionally, the liability for continued payment continues in perpetuity for future buyers of that property.
+A recent Member of Parliament has confirmed that it is unfair and unjust to charge Sovereign Harbour residents only.
+It costs about £250 a year in 2017, in addition to local council taxes, necessary insurance, management fees and ground rents or long leases.
 An additional covenant applies to South Harbour residents whose properties are in the water feature precinct.
-They must pay an annual water feature charge, about £305 a year in 2017.
+They pay an annual water feature charge, about £305 a year in 2017.

 |Sovereign Harbour Gazette (SHG)||Eastbourne town profile||Council Tax Wrongs||Emails|